nirjamistry10/projects/README.md

 These are all the business analytics projects/coding assignments I engaged in through my first semester in the MS in Business Analytics program.
 These projects highlight my competencies in carrying out analyses and building prediction models using Decision Trees, k-Nearest Neighbors, and Logistic Regression.
 Furthermore, it also includes analyses I ran to evaluate the said models and pick the models that perform the best.
-Additionally, I also work on some transformation and feature engineering to prepare my data for all the assignments.
+Additionally, I also engaged in transformation and feature engineering to prepare my data for all the assignments.

 The final project - Red Wine Quality Prediction Model - brings together all of these techniques I have learned through the semester to put it together and build a recommendation